-- 1. Select the Change User Password item and press < Enter>. - From the password box, type a password composed of at least six letters and/or numbers, then press - 3.
+- 1. Select the Change User Password item and press <Enter>. - On the password box, key in a password containing up to six letters or numbers, or both, then press <Enter>. - 3.
 Confirm the password when prompted.

-The message Password installed appears after you set your password successfully.
+The message Password Installed appears after you set your password successfully.
 To change the user password, follow the same steps in setting a user password.